Rio Grande Compact

 Total annual consumptive water uses of surface water in the Middle Rio Grande that exceed the allowable difference between inflows at the Otowi gage and required downstream deliveries at Elephant Butte create an annual shortfall in downstream deliveries.
 This shortfall is called an annual compact debit.
 Conversely, if uses are less than the allowable amount, the result is an annual compact credit.

-Cumulative debits less than 200,000 acre-feet per year are allowed but restrict storage of water in reservoirs constructed after 1929.
-Cumulative debits greater than 200,000 acre-feet violate the compact, which is both federal and state law, under the direct jurisdiction of the US Supreme Court.
+Cumulative debits less than -200,000 acre-feet per year are allowed but restrict storage of water in two Santa Fe River reservoirs and El Vado Reservoir on the Rio Chama.
+Cumulative debits greater than -200,000 acre-feet violate the compact.

 Middle Rio Grande Water Budget